 Frequently Asked Questions

-Content Stages & Workflows
+Content Stages & Workflow

-What are content stages in Hygraph?
+What are content stages in Hygraph and how do they work?

 Can I create custom content stages in Hygraph?